Toggle Nav

 Expansion Risk

-Opening a new store may result in the increase in the Company’s expenses, such as rent, salary and wages, depreciation, energy, distribution and insurance expenses.
-Aside from the mall’s traffic, a new store’s success also depends on synergies from integration with existing operations and optimal merchandise mix and pricing that match consumers’ preferences.
+Opening a new store may result in increased Company expenses, such as rent, salary and wages, depreciation, energy, distribution and insurance expenses.
+Apart from mall traffic, the success of a new store also depends on synergies from integration with existing operations and optimal merchandise mix and pricing that match consumers’ preferences.

-New stores tend to be less profitable in the early years than more mature stores due to lower sales productivity and most operating expenses fixed.
+New stores tend to be less profitable in the early years due to lower sales productivity and fixed operating expenses.
 It takes time for a new store to recoup the capital investment, which is within 3-4 years.
-It even takes 4-5 years for the new store’s productivity, net revenue and adjusted EBITDA margin to reach the average level of a comparably sized store.
+Even after that period, it may take 4-5 years for the new store’s productivity, net revenue, and adjusted EBITDA margin to reach the average level of a comparably sized store.

 Mitigation